 TrafficJunky offers a huge amount of quality traffic on some of the industry’s largest websites and ad spots.

 In fact, that’s their best selling point and what actually sets them apart from other adult ad networks.

-Moreover, the bidding system is tricky.
+Moreover, newbies may find the bidding system tricky at first.

 In addition, remember that the competition for the spot matters.

 This means you must pay attention and take advantage of all of this if you wanna master the platform.